justaprogrammer/BuildCrossCheck/docs/integrating.md

    1. Importing the MSBLOC.Posh Powershell Module
    1. Invoking MSBuild with the option to output the binary log
    1. Captuing errors from MSBuild
-      - Invoking `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file
+      - If it is a branch build invoke `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file
       - Returning an error for MSBuild
-   1. Invoking `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file
+   1. If it is a branch build invoke `Send-MsbuildLogAppveyor` to send MSBLOC the binary log file

    An example can be found [here](https://github.com/justaprogrammer/TestConsoleApp1/blob/appveyor/appveyor.yml)